Quality and Patient Safety

 JCI quality system

 Joint Commission International (JCI) is the world's most widely used and comprehensive assessment system for hospitals, a quality system.
-We are currently preparing for the introduction of the JCI system in six HUS departments in 2021.
+We are currently preparing for the introduction of the JCI system in six HUS departments.

 The JCI quality system covers the entire hospital functions and all occupational groups.
 The quality system contains guidelines and requirements based on researched data.
 The system assesses the entire patient's treatment chain, from access to treatment to patient rights, infection safety, pharmacotherapy, the safety of premises, and the qualifications and training of personnel.
 Quality standards also apply to our research and teaching activities.